California Penal Code § 243(e)(1) PC defines domestic battery as using force or violence against

 - used an appropriate level of force in defense.10

-Joe and Peter are a gay couple in Ventura.
-They get into an argument one evening and Joe grabs a piece of china and throws it at the wall in anger.
+Example: During an argument with his boyfriend Peter, Joe grabs a piece of china and throws it at the wall in anger.
 While the object was not thrown at Peter, a shard from the china ricochets off the wall and injures him.
+Although Peter was injured, Joe did not commit domestic battery because he had no intention of touching Peter.

 Unfortunately, people get wrongly arrested for domestic violence charges every day.
 Often, the arrest is based on false allegations initiated out of: